iterative/dvc.org/static/docs/commands-reference/config.md

 - `--local` - modify a local config file instead of `.dvc/config`.
 It is located in `.dvc/config.local` and is Git-ignored.
-This is useful when you need to specify private config options in your config, that you don't want to track and share through Git.
+This is useful when you need to specify private config options in your config that you don't want to track and share through Git (credentials, private locations, etc).

 - `-h`, `--help` - prints the usage/help message, and exit.